shamiroxs/Grip-In-Page/Basics/README.md

-Thanks to my teachers for these Projects :) .
+Thanks to my teachers for these Pages :) .
 [@IKTHSS Cherukulambha & @PMSAMAHSS Chemmankadavu]